bzlongid/Three-Hearts/README.md

 # Three-Hearts
-20 second game jam submission by Ami, Ricky, and Zeya.
+Three Hearts is a micro game created as a submission for the 20 second game jam.
+Credits to Ami (creative), Ricky (game design), and Zeya (engineering).